Iyer, Pant help India sweep ODI series against West Indies

 Stand-in-skipper Nicholas Pooran, who led the side after regular captain Kieron Pollard missed the final two matches due to a niggle, made 34 and Odean Smith hit 36 off 18 balls.

+"It (batting) does need urgent attention because it has just lost us the last two games," West Indies coach Phil Simmons said in the post-match press conference.

+"Just a year ago we were cruising to 280-290 against Sri Lanka.
+So the batting is a huge concern and people should stand up and make sure that they are batting for West Indies."

-Meanwhile, vice-captain KL Rahul and Axar Patel have been ruled out of the upcoming three Twenty20 matches, the Board of Cricket for Cricket in India said.
+Meanwhile, vice-captain KL Rahul and Axar Patel have been ruled out of the upcoming three Twenty20 matches, the Board of Control for Cricket in India said.

 Rahul, who made 49 in India's second ODI, suffered a left hamstring strain during fielding.
 Patel is in his final stage of rehabilitation after recently recovering from Covid.